-Continuing jobless claims in the US, which measure unemployed people who have been receiving unemployment benefits for a while, rose to 3.69 million in the week ending April 24th, from a revised 3.65 million a week before, above market expectations of 3.62 million.
-This was the second straight month of increase in continuing claims. source: U.S. Department of Labor
+Continuing jobless claims in the US, which measure unemployed people who have been receiving unemployment benefits for a while, rose to 3.269 million in the week ending July 17th, from a revised 3.262 million a week before and above market expectations of 3.196 million. source: U.S. Department of Labor

-Continuing Jobless Claims in the United States is expected to be 4500.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Continuing Jobless Claims in the United States to stand at 3900.00 in 12 months time.
-In the long-term, the United States Continuing Jobless Claims is projected to trend around 2700.00 Thousand in 2022, according to our econometric models.
+Continuing Jobless Claims in the United States is expected to be 3260.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Continuing Jobless Claims is projected to trend around 2500.00 Thousand in 2022 and 2000.00 Thousand in 2023, according to our econometric models.